kalibera/rprotect/README.md

 understand).
 While this may be also because of a true error in the code, these reports were still excluded.
-Also, reports mentioning `Rcpp` were excluded, because they otherwise would appear with every package that uses `Rcpp', even recursively, thus polluting the reports.
+Also, reports mentioning `Rcpp` were excluded, because they otherwise would appear with every package that uses `Rcpp`, even recursively, thus polluting the reports.
 Some of these reports are because of the `Rcpp` design -- functions that wrap PROTECT indeed have pointer protection imbalance, some of these are true errors like the first example above.
 The tool has been primarily developed for checking C code and